takatsuka/DeepSOM/playgrounds/numba_npsom_perf_analysis/README.md

 ### What's here?
 * a simple single layer rect SOM implementation with Numpy.
 * Numba optimized SOM with minium changes to the above implementation.
+* A Python-less numbasom class compiled with @jitclass

 ### Result